mdiazgoncalves/check_esphome/README.md

 ## Support

-Feel free to submit any issues and PR's'.
+Feel free to submit any issues and PRs.

 ## License